carlonicora/RAW/jinx.md

 ### Adventures

-While working on the campaign was something you could do without knowing the player characters, when you start working on the adventures, you need to have your PCs ready.
-The best way of writing adventures, is to know your PCs and design each adventure around them.
+While working on the campaign was something you could do without knowing the player characters when you start working on the adventures, you need to have your player characters ready.
+The best way of writing adventures is to know your player characters and design each adventure around them.

 Once you have your campaign master plot laid out, it is time to think about all the great adventures your player characters can live.
 How are their lives going to interact with your campaign, and how are they going to be an integral part of how the world you prepared is going to be shaped?